Lilian date: Definition

+The system is intended solely for date arithmetic (adding/subtracting days, computing intervals) and deliberately excludes fractions of a day or references to time standards.

+Relation to other day counts

 The Lilian date is only a date format: it is not tied to any particular time standard.
 Another, better known, date notation that is used for similar purposes is the Julian date, which is tied to Universal time (or some other closely related time scale, such as International Atomic Time).
 The Julian date always begins at noon, Universal Time, and a decimal fraction may be used to represent the time of day.
 In contrast, Ohms did not make any mention of time zones or time of day in his paper.

 If the Lilian date was to be reckoned in Universal Time, and if the Lilian date is taken to begin at midnight, the Lilian date can be obtained from the Julian date by subtracting 2,299,159.5 from the Julian date, and ignoring the decimal fraction in the result.